 - Similar to making good broth, the longer you cook meat and bone for making stock the better the stock flavour that you get.
 This also applies to making the chicken stock for pilau rice.
 Though I say it takes approximately an hour for me to boil the broth, you’re more than welcome to do it longer.
-Because I often do that too.
-And believe me, your pilau rice will taste even better when you boil the broth longer.
+If you’re in a hurry, simmer the stock for at least 40-45 minutes.

 I hope you are now thinking of trying the recipe.
 If you do so, it will be great if you could share what you think about this Chicken Pilau Rice in the comments below (leave a reply box).

 Before you go, don’t forget to check out my other recipes that typically go with the chicken pilau rice.
 Promise you’ll have a full delicious food spread.

 - Aloo Gosht – potato and meat curry.